 Working with a faculty of practicing professionals, students in the photography program explore technical and aesthetic possibilities while developing their own creative vision.
 As students gain technical knowledge in the medium, they are also exposed to historical and contemporary photographers' works as they begin to explore their own aesthetic and personal choices.
-This grounding in techniques, tools, and intellectual stimulation allows students the freedom to create their own powerful. meaningful images whether they be journalistic, commercial, or fine art oriented.
-Within Photography. students select the traditional. commercial, or photojournalism track, depending on their desired area of focus.
-Within the photography program, students select the traditional, creative commercial, or photojournalism track, depending on their desired area of emphasis.
+This grounding in techniques, tools and intellectual stimulation leads students to the freedom to create their own powerful, meaningful images whether they are journalistic, commercial or fine artoriented.